rtofa/rtofa/README.md

   <h3>👨‍💻 About Me</h3>
 </div>
 <p>
-🎓 Software Engineering Student | 🎯 Data Scientist<br>
+🎓 Software Engineering Student | 🎯 Back-end Development<br>
 I'm currently specializing in Data Engineering and developing applications involving AI and NLP.
 I dedicate my time to creating projects that aim to help the community and the environment, focusing on environmental monitoring and healthcare.
 Currently, I'm working on:
 </p>